fleetdm/fleet/docs/REST API/rest-api.md

 | hosts       | array | body | The list of host's `hardware_serial`, `uuid`, `osquery_host_id`, `hostname`, or `name` to create a label from.
 Only one of either `query` or `hosts` can be included in the request. |
 | platform    | string | body | The specific platform for the label to target.
 Provides an additional filter.
 Choices for platform are `darwin`, `windows`, `ubuntu`, and `centos`.
 All platforms are included by default and this option is represented by an empty string. |

-If both 'query' and 'hosts' aren't specified, a manual label with no hosts will be created.
+If both `query` and `hosts` aren't specified, a manual label with no hosts will be created.

 #### Example